uptoratlen/tpLinkM4Reboot/README.md

 * wait for all devices to show up (not sure if needed, but I wait for at least one/all)
 * click on reboot
 * confirm reboot
+More or less the same steps a user would do.

 ## Technologies
 The tpLinkM4Reboot obviously was created in Python with Selenium and the geckodriver(firefox) and or chromedriver (Chrome)-